 |DWI Felony (Third or more)||Third Degree Felony||2-10 Years Penitentiary, Up to $10,000 fine|

 Students are often charged with criminal trespass.
-This can occur, for example, when a group of students decides to enter restricted areas, explore abandoned buildings, or return to a location where they have been prohibited.
+This can occur, for example, when a group of students decides to enter a restricted areas, explore abandoned buildings, or return to a location where they have been prohibited.

 |Criminal Trespass||Class B Misdemeanor||3-180 days in Jail.
 Up to a $2,000 Fine|